Raising Workplace Standards, Together.

 Join the Movement.

-OPEIU Local 2 represents 8,000 working people in DC, Maryland, and Virginia.
+OPEIU Local 2 supports 8,000 working people in DC, Maryland, and Virginia.
 We empower workers to make change in their workplaces and in their communities.
 As the founder of the Nonprofit Employees United initiative, OPEIU also supports thousands of non-profit workers who have formed unions across the country.
 Members come from various backgrounds including museums, higher education, legal aid, hospitals, civil rights, social services, reproductive health, and more.

 How to Form a Union